mcaiox/100-DOC/log.md

-# 100 Days Of Code - Log
+# 100 Days Of Code - Log, Round 1

 Only managed to do 42 consecutive days, will start again [here](log2.md)